 We depend largely upon our information technology systems in the conduct of all aspects of our operations.
 Such systems are subject to damage or interruption from power outages, computer and telecommunications failures, computer viruses and security breaches.
-Damage or interruption to our information systems may require a significant investment to fix or replace them, and we may suffer interruptions in our operations in the interim.
+Damage or interruption to our information systems may require a significant investment to fix or replace them, and we may suffer interruptions in our operations in the interim including issues operating our distribution centers and/or managing our inventory.
 In addition, costs and potential problems and interruptions associated with the implementation of new or upgraded systems and technology, or with maintenance or adequate support of existing systems, could also disrupt or reduce the efficiency of our operations.
 Further, the software programs supporting many of our systems were licensed to us by independent software developers.
 The inability of these developers or us to continue to maintain and upgrade these information systems and software programs would disrupt or reduce the efficiency of our operations if we were unable to convert to alternate systems in an efficient and timely manner and could adversely affect our business, financial condition and operating results.
 Any material interruptions or failures in our information systems may adversely affect our business, financial condition and operating results.